davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   .. index:: mstack-protector-guard=guard

   Generate stack protection code using canary at ``guard``.
-Supported locations are global for global canary or tls for per-thread canary in the TLS block (the default).
+Supported locations are :samp:`global` for global canary or :samp:`tls` for per-thread canary in the TLS block (the default).
 This option has effect only when :option:`-fstack-protector` or :option:`-fstack-protector-all` is specified.

-These -m switches are supported in addition to the above on x86-64 processors in 64-bit environments.
+These :samp:`-m` switches are supported in addition to the above on x86-64 processors in 64-bit environments.

 .. option:: -m32, -m64, -mx32, -m16